hhaamm/datasciencecoursera/GetdataProject/CodeBook.md

 The run_analysis.R script takes only the mean and std measurements of that data and executes the mean of every measurement for each volunteeer and for each activity.

 The result is a tidy dataset containing one row for every volunteer and activity combination.
-The tidy dataset has 68 columns (comma separated, the file is a CSV).
+The tidy dataset has 68 columns, and the values and column names are separated by spaces.
 Of those columns, 66 are the mean of a measurement and the other two identifies the activity and the volunteer (Subject).

 Data transformation steps
 -------------------------